cool-html5/snake/README.md

 ## How to Play

-Use arrow keys to change direction, eat food, avoid colliding with the snake itself or the borders.
+Use arrow keys to change direction, eat the baits, avoid colliding with the snake itself or the borders.
+You can go faster by holding down an arrow key.

 You can play it [here](https://cool-html5.net/snake/).